bmarroc/deep-learning/README.md

 This repository contains Jupyter notebooks implementing Deep Learning algorithms to solve different problems.

-The notebooks use Keras (on top of Tensorflow 2.1).
+The notebooks use Keras and Tensorflow 2.1.

 ### Table of contents